jimnist/quickstart-jekyll-zurb-prose-heroku-travis/README.md

 also set up to use prose.io and to deploy to [Heroku](http://heroku.com) using [Travis CI](http://travis-ci.org/) based on the strategy detailed [here](http://metabates.com/2012/10/23/deploying-to-heroku-from-travisci/).

+i also don't do the `make setup` step generally, because the sites i use this for are not programming blogs.

 What's Inside
 =============